q3769/conseq4j/README.md

 - The implementation of this style relies on
   JDK's [CompletableFuture](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html)
   behind the scenes to achieve sequential execution of related tasks.
-A backing thread pool is used to facilitate the overall asynchronous execution.
-The global concurrency of unrelated tasks are upper-bounded by the execution thread pool size.
-Compared to the other conseq4j API style, this has the advantage of avoiding the issues associated with hash collision, and may be preferable for simple cases that do not require the syntax and semantic richness an [ExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html) has to offer.
+One single backing thread pool is used to facilitate the overall asynchronous execution.
+The overall concurrency of unrelated tasks are upper-bounded by the execution thread pool size.
+- Compared to the other conseq4j API style, this has the advantage of avoiding the issues associated with hash collision, and may be preferable for simple cases that do not require the syntax and semantic richness an [ExecutorService](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ExecutorService.html) has to offer.
-- Since there is no bucket hashing, this API style decouples the submitted tasks from their execution threads.
+- There is no "thread affinity" or bucket hashing.
+Instead, this API style decouples the submitted tasks from their execution threads.
 All pooled threads are anonymous and interchangeable to execute any tasks.
-I.e. even related tasks of the same sequence key could be executed by different pooled threads, albeit in sequential order.
-This may bring extra performance gain compared to the other API style.
+Even related tasks of the same sequence key can be executed by different pooled threads, albeit in sequential order.
+A task would only be queued behind and blocked by related tasks of the same sequence key, and not by other tasks of the same "bucket".

-  The default concurrency or max pool size is either 16 or the JVM run-time's [availableProcessors](https://docs.oracle.com/javase/8/docs/api/java/lang/Runtime.html#availableProcessors--), which ever is larger:
+- The default overall concurrency or max execution thread pool size is either 16 or the JVM run-time's [availableProcessors](https://docs.oracle.com/javase/8/docs/api/java/lang/Runtime.html#availableProcessors--), which ever is larger:
   ```jshelllanguage